Skilled Representation During Co-Owner Disputes

 - Unauthorized improvements

 - Disputes surrounding the payment and use of homeowners association dues

-Zacks, Freedman & Patterson, PC is a leader in real estate law.
-For more than 25 years, property owners throughout the Bay Area have turned to our attorneys for representation during co-ownership disputes.
+Zacks & Freedman, PC is a leader in real estate law.
+For more than 25 years, property owners throughout the Bay Area have turned to our property litigation attorney team for representation during co-ownership disputes.
 When building legal strategies, we don’t limit ourselves to the law as it exists today.
 Instead, we fight for change.
 Our cases have helped shape San Francisco property law.